Seligmann/acm-2023-election/slides.md

 # About me

-Second year Computer Science student and back-end software engineer with experience in web development and machine learning, and a strong personal interest in projects surrounding media
+Second year Computer Science student, undergraduate researcher, and 2023 summer software engineering intern with experience in web development and machine learning, and a strong personal interest in projects surrounding media

 ### Hobbies